-Lower Back Pain
+Lower Back Pain Research

-How PhysioWorks Can Help Your Lower Back Pain?
+How Can PhysioWorks Help Your Lower Back Pain?

-Evidence Based Physiotherapy for Low Back Pain
+Evidence-Based Physiotherapy for Low Back Pain

-Based on a comprehensive review of the scientific literature the Australian Physiotherapy Association (APA), with assistance from the Musculoskeletal Physiotherapists Association (MPA), has developed a recommendation for the successful treatment of low back pain.
+Based on a comprehensive review of the scientific literature, the Australian Physiotherapy Association (APA), with assistance from the Musculoskeletal Physiotherapists Association (MPA), has developed a recommendation for the successful treatment of low back pain.

-There is considerable evidence to support that spinal manipulative therapy (SMT) including passive mobilisation and manipulation, McKenzie therapy and the encouragement of early active movement, rather than bed rest, is effective in the short-term management of low back pain.
+There is considerable evidence to support that spinal manipulative therapy (SMT), including passive mobilisation and manipulation, McKenzie therapy and the encouragement of early active movement, rather than bed rest, is effective in the short-term management of low back pain.

-SMT provides better short-term improvement in both pain and the return to normal activity levels than the comparison regimens of traction, massage, short-wave diathermy and epidural injections.
+SMT provides a better short-term improvement in both pain and the return to normal activity levels than the comparison regimens of traction, massage, short-wave diathermy and epidural injections.

-Compared to placebo or other conservative treatment, a recent meta-analysis reports twelve out of sixteen trials as favourable for SMT.
+Compared to placebo or other conservative treatment, a recent meta-analysis reports twelve out of sixteen trials favourable for SMT.

 Your PhysioWorks’ physios possess the necessary skills and education to individually assess each low back pain candidate and then appropriately design, prescribe, supervise and progress your successful low back pain exercise program.

 Currently, physiotherapists are pioneering research investigations into the mechanisms contributing to chronic and recurrent low back pain.
-The research evidence to support their efficacy is continually increasing.
+The evidence to support their efficacy is continually increasing.

-The best way to activate the correct core stability muscles is to actually see them working on an ultrasound scan.
+The best way to activate the correct core stability muscles is to see them working on an ultrasound scan.
 Yes, it’s just like seeing an unborn baby.
 We now have this fantastic technology at several of our PhysioWorks clinics.